Advance Financial 24/7 short-term loans review

 What are the benefits of flex loans?

 - Not a payday loan.
 Flex loans function like lines of credit.
-You can borrow however much — or little — you want, and you only pay interest on the amount you take out.
+Borrow whatever amount you want, and you only pay interest on the amount you take out.

 - No late fees.
 You won’t be charged a late fee if you miss your due date.
 This makes it easier to pay back your loan, although take caution: The larger your balance, the more you owe in interest.

 - Variety of in-store services.
 Residents of Tennessee have access more than just flex loans.
-You can pay your bills, make copies and send faxes at any of the Advance Financial 24/7 store locations.
+Pay your bills, make copies and send faxes at any of the Advance Financial 24/7 store locations.